 The DCS uses a menu-driven display format to control generator set operations.
-From the DCS, the operator and/or maintainer can start the generator set, adjust the output voltage and frequency (Model 1070, Mode I only), operate the contactor, stop the AC generator, clear faults, and perform other functions necessary to produce power (Figure 1).
-The AMMPS 60 kW generator sets also provide limited remote operation capabilities through interface with an IBM-compatible PC.
-The operational status of the generator set can be monitored, battleshort conditions can be set and released, and emergency stops can be executed from up to 250 ft (76.2 m) distance.
+From the DCS, the operator and/or maintainer can start the generator set, adjust the output voltage and frequency (Model 1060, Mode I only), operate the contactor, stop the AC generator, clear faults, and perform other functions necessary to produce power (Figure 1).
+The AMMPS 30 kW generator set also provides limited remote operation capabilities through interface with an IBM-compatible PC.
+The operational status of the generator set can be monitored, battleshort conditions can be set and released, and emergency stop can be executed from up to a 250-ft (76.2-m) distance.

-The AMMPS 60 kW generator set is capable of self-diagnostics at start up.
+The AMMPS 30 kW generator set is capable of self-diagnostics at start up.
 This prognostics function monitors the protective system and will provide a warning of impending activation of protective devices.
 All operational data is captured every 15 min during operation.
 Faults and warnings are automatically captured upon operation of protective devices and stored in a Fault Log.
 Additionally, all maintenance prompts and actions are automatically captured and stored in a Maintenance Log.